-Check out the recent Needham Report beginning on page 9.
+Check out the recent Needham Report from January of 2020.
 This is an independent research company that looked at portable concentrators.
 OxyGo did not make any financial contributions in the making of this report.

 * Bluetooth available on OxyGo FIT POCs produced after 2/19 and OxyGo NEXT.